<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 MJ: We’re doing an assessment of the state of AI in healthcare today and where it’s going.
 We’ll be surveying the global health sector, assessing vendors, and doing this kind of supply-demand side assessment in the report.
-Some of the insights that we glean from engaging with hospital systems, healthcare professionals and vendors will be at the conference.
-I’ll be co-facilitating a panel session with Prof Matthew Crowson and Jude Francis, which are thought leaders in this space using machine learning in healthcare development.
+So, we have been having some great conversation with people and hopefully be some of the glue that knits the AI sector together in healthcare.

 CEC: Healthcare isn’t the first sector that comes to mind when we think of AI.
 What are the applications of AI in healthcare?